SPOKANE VALLEY-RATHDRUM PRAIRIE AQUIFER

 Below are maps of the LLSWD Service area boundaries as well as other service providers in the Liberty Lake area.

-The Liberty Lake Sewer and Water District has adopted a number of ordinances and resolutions that stipulate the conditions of providing water and sewer service to existing customers and new customers requesting service.Bylaws Governing Water and Sewer Systems
+The Liberty Lake Sewer and Water District has adopted a number of ordinances and resolutions that stipulate the conditions of providing water and sewer service to existing customers and new customers requesting service.Rules and Regulations Governing Water and Sewer System

 Condition of Service Policies